- Bats Right, Throws Right

 - Height 6' 1", Weight 175 lb.

-Dille was playing regularly for the Belgian national team when he was only 16 years old.
+Dille was 1 for 1 with a walk and two runs for the Brasschaat Braves in the 2001 First Division, his only time appearing in Belgium's top league before going to the Netherlands.
+He was playing regularly for the Belgian national team when he was only 16 years old.
 In the 2003 European Championship, he hit .214/.267/.214 for Belgium.
 He played in the Eerste Klasse in the Netherlands from 2002 to 2004, helping DOOR Tridents to three titles.

 Moving up to Sparta/Feyenoord in Hoofdklasse in 2005, Dille hit .295/.349/.396 to finish 15th in the league in average and 14th in slugging as one of his team's top threats.
 In 2006, Dille batted .358/.427/.444 with 32 runs in 40 games for DOOR Neptunus.
 He was second in the league in average, .008 behind leader Raily Legito.
 He was 7th in slugging and 9th in OBP.
 He was 8th in runs, tied Denny Beljaards for 6th in RBI (28), tied for 4th in triples (3), tied for 5th in total bases (72) and was third with 58 hits, trailing Johnny Balentina and Legito.
 He was just 2 for 16 in the playoffs as Neptunus's run of 7 straight titles came to an end.
 He also played for the Belgian national team in the European Championship qualifiers.